zhoujiagen/learning-dbms/docs/data/file-structures.md

 ### 9. Multi-level Indexing and B-trees

 #### 9.1 Introduction: The Invention of the B-Tree

+- R. Bayer, E. McCreight, Organization and Maintenance of Large Ordered Indexes, 1972.
+- Douglas Comer, The Ubiquitous B-Tree, 1979.

 #### 9.2 Statement of the Problem

+- searching the index must be faster than binary searching
+- insertion and deletion must be as fast as search

 #### 9.3 Indexing with Binary Search Trees

 ##### 9.3.1 AVL Trees

+- G. M. Adel'son-Vel'skii, E. M. Landis
+- HB(k): permitted to be k levels out of balance.
+- height-balanced 1-tree, HB(1) tree: no two subtrees of any root differ by more than one level.

 ##### 9.3.2 Paged Binary Trees
 ##### 9.3.3 Problems with Paged Trees